 While the rubberized sole and the leather uppers were found to wear quickly, the upper part of the shoe stays intact.
 The suede and mesh last a long while, far beyond the soles.

 Most people found these shoes to be very comfortable to wear.
 The combination of the adaptive and breathable liner and leather uppers means that feet remain relatively warm, so these shoes may not be the best choice in warmer climates or weather.

 Most people found that the overall arch support and increased heel and ankle support was more than enough for their overall needs.

 The majority of people found this shoe to be comfortably snug and a great overall fit, especially while in use.
-About 17% however, did find them to be slightly smaller or larger than expected.

 Criteria Used For The Evaluation